 The event will feature free activities for children and raffle prizes, as well as the distribution of free diapers and other baby supplies collected by the Maternal and Child Health Consortium.

-The Community Baby Shower coincides with Black Maternal Health Week (Abril 11-17) an important opportunity to bring awareness to and address the fact that maternal health challenges disproportionally impact women and communities of color.
+The Community Baby Shower coincides with Black Maternal Health Week (April 11-17) an important opportunity to bring awareness to and address the fact that maternal health challenges disproportionally impact women and communities of color.

 Among affluent nations, the U.S. is already one of the least safe countries to have a baby.
 According to the Centers for Disease Control and Prevention: